Now Hiring on O‘ahu

 • Dress CodeVest + tie (provided)

-Estimates based on O‘ahu corporate, wedding, and fundraiser events booked through the Casino Party Dealers network, 2025–2026.
-Actual pay scales with experience and the games you can deal.
+Based on O‘ahu corporate, wedding, and fundraiser events booked through the Casino Party Dealers network, 2025–2026.
+The more games you can deal, the more events you can work.

 Where You'll Work